 The Statement of Information is due the last day of the calendar month in which you registered your LLC.
 The filing period is within a six-month period and you can file anytime within that month or in the five calendar months preceding that month.

-You must also file a Franchise Tax using an LLC Franchise Tax Voucher, which is due by the 15th day of the fourth month after the beginning of the current tax year.
+You must also file a Franchise Tax with the California Franchise Tax Board using an LLC Franchise Tax Voucher, which is due by the 15th day of the fourth month after the beginning of the current tax year.
 The fee for the annual tax is $800.

 See our California LLC Statement of Information guide for a more in-depth overview.

 If you use a professional registered agent service, you will pay their fee annually.
 Pricing will depend on the service provider that you use, but usually costs around $130/year.
 Using a registered agent service will save you time and the hassle of handling important legal documents and filings for the long term.